 - Submit a complete application no later than February 14, 2020

 Items below should be submitted through the online application.

-- Nomination from a member of senior leadership (either the president/chancellor, provost, vice president, or dean) at your institution
+- Letter of Recommendation from a faculty member at your institution, preferably a member of senior leadership (president/chancellor, provost, vice president, or dean)

 - Copy of transcript

 - Proof of Pell Grant eligibility

 - Personal Video - Upload a short 2-minute video that provides a detailed explanation of your objectives for study abroad.
 In this explanation discuss how the combination of your major and participation in study abroad will support your development and help you meet your academic goals and become a global leader.